samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 ---
-title: "The Essence Of Animation Nodes: The system"
+title: 'The Essence Of Animation Nodes: The system'
 layout: post
-image_path: /images/the-essence-of-animation-nodes.png
+image_path: "/images/the-essence-of-animation-nodes.png"
-description:  "We look at AN's system and the different execution methods as well as errors"
+description: We look at AN's system and the different execution methods as well as errors
 category: Animation-Nodes
 ---